utkangl/FreeWillNews/README.md

-This is the repository of my daily news web site project.
+This is the repository of my daily news website project.

 This project: